julianmarmier/julianm-portfolio-netlify/content/blog/mit-museum-studio-compton-gallery.md

 ---
 In the summer of 2019 I helped out at the [MIT Museum Studio and Compton Gallery](https://mitmuseum.mit.edu/mit-community/mit-museum-studio-and-compton-gallery) as an intern, a studio for students of the Art in Vision and Neuroscience and Paranormal Machines class at the Massachusetts Institute of Technology.
 I helped out with small tasks such as soldering and laser cutting to create demo lights, remade the entrance animation, tore down an exhibition to prepare for a new one, and designed signage while the exhibit was under repair.

-Among the tasks that I accomplished during my time at the gallery, my two favorites ones were probably creating the demo lights and working on the entrance animation.
+Among the tasks that I accomplished during my time at the gallery, my two favorite ones were probably creating the demo lights and working on the entrance animation.

 ## Demo Lights